The Kraft Heinz Company

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the provided analysis, the 12-month outlook for Kraft Heinz (KHC) appears neutral with a cautious bias.
+Based on the analysis provided, here is a 12-month outlook for Kraft Heinz (KHC):

 Wall Street Consensus